Florida's Wildlife Legacy Initiative

 - Aquatic Habitat Resiliency

-We encourage you to reach out to the local staff member in your area to discuss how Initiative projects and goals align with your own.
+We encourage you to reach out to the local staff member in your area to discuss how Action Plan implementation projects and goals align with your own.
 Visit the Contact page to find a staff member near you!

 Why State Wildlife Action Plans?